Celebrating FLVS Sunshine State Scholars 2025-26

 Connal Queen (Alternate)

-Connal’s STEM journey began with a fascination for video games, which evolved into a passion for programming and computer science.
+Connal’s (Valrico, Fla.)
+STEM journey began with a fascination for video games, which evolved into a passion for programming and computer science.
 He has built his own computer, modified gaming systems, and earned a Python Programming Specialist certification through FLVS.
 Currently dual-enrolled at Daytona State College, Connal is working toward his associate degree in computer programming and analysis while maintaining membership in Phi Theta Kappa Honor Society.
 FLVS has afforded him several opportunities to explore his passion for STEM, including a robotics summer camp, a computer engineering summer camp, and a coding club.
 His future goal is to pursue game development, particularly in the indie space, where he can combine his programming, graphic design, 3D modeling, and creative skills, such as music composition and writing.
 Connal also advocates for the ethical use of artificial intelligence and hopes to contribute to global standards to prevent the misuse of emerging technologies.

 Looking Ahead